MegaPokeBot/MegaPokeBot/.github/ISSUE_TEMPLATE.md

 <!--
   Hey!
 Thanks for submitting an issue!
-  Please fill out the template below in order to submit your issue -->
+  Please fill out the template below in order to submit your issue If you are submitting an enhancement, just delete everything and describe it -->
 Usage info
 ----------